-Water testing is important to monitoring water quality for people who get their water from a well.
+Water testing is important for monitoring water quality for people who get their water from a well.

-When you pour yourself a glass of water to drink, it may appear clean, taste good, and you may expect it to be safe.
-However, many sources of water we assume are safe may contain dissolved minerals, organic compounds or even live organisms at harmful concentrations.
+When you pour yourself a glass of water to drink, it may appear clean, taste good and you may expect it to be safe.
+However, many sources of water we assume are safe can contain dissolved minerals, organic compounds, or even live organisms at harmful concentrations.
 Contaminated water used for drinking and cooking may affect your health.
-Also, high concentrations of certain minerals in your water can result in quality issues such as unpleasant taste and odors or staining of bathroom fixtures and/or laundry.
+Also, high concentrations of certain minerals in your water can result in quality issues such as unpleasant taste and odors or staining of bathroom fixtures and laundry.

 The quality and safety of drinking water is of great concern to many Americans today because of an increased interest in health and environmental quality.
 This focus on water quality has led many Americans to consider testing their water.